Last Updated on May 30, 2023 by Kapuluan

 If the human rights issues around the coconut industry aren’t enough to facilitate change, as global demand continues to grow and farmers are worked to the ground for larger yields with little to no value increase, they will continue to leave.
 The result will be a huge supply and demand shift, resulting in massive price increases for not only coconut oil, but all of the other coconut products the market loves so much.

-In, summary, I’ll quote one of (even though he doesn’t know it) my mentors and biggest sources of inspiration for Kapuluan, Yvon Chouinard.
+In, summary, to quote one of (even though he doesn’t know it) the biggest sources of inspiration for Kapuluan, Yvon Chouinard.
 “If you want to change government you have to change corporations.
 If you want to change corporations, you must change the market.”

 The time is now to implement better standards for coconut farmers and people like you are the only ones who can make that happen.

 Get to know where your coconut products come from, raise awareness, and shell out a few extra bucks to buy the fair trade stuff.